 - Provide companionship

 A home health aide may come for a few hours a week or every day.
-Aides may be part of a care team as you recover from an illness or surgery, or part of a hospice care team.
+Aides may be part of a care team when you come home from the hospital to help as you recover from an illness or surgery.

-Home health aides are often part of a long-term care plan for personal care, supporting individuals with dementia or other chronic conditions and their caregivers.
+Home health aides are often part of a long-term care plan, supporting individuals with dementia or other chronic conditions, as well as their caregivers.

-VNS Health Personal Care earned the Provider of Choice award from Best of Home Care, recognizing our commitment to the highest quality of care and patient satisfaction.
+VNS Health Personal Care earned the Best of Home Care Provider of Choice award, recognizing our commitment to the highest quality of care and patient satisfaction.

 A home health aide provides services for people who need help with daily activities and physical care.